Category Archives: Mecklenburg-Schwerin Royals

 Christian and Charlotte Frederica had two sons:

 Christian and Charlotte Frederica’s marriage soon became unhappy.
 Charlotte Frederica had an affair with her singing teacher Édouard Du Puy.
-In 1809, when Christian found out, Charlotte Frederica was sent into internal exile to the city of Horsens, Denmark while Du Puy was banished from Denmark.
+In 1809, when Christian found out, Charlotte Frederica was sent into exile in Horsens, Denmark while Du Puy was banished from Denmark.
 The marriage officially ended with a divorce in 1810 and Charlotte Frederica never saw her son again.

 While in Horsens and later in Aarhus, both in Denmark, Charlotte Frederica cultivated friendships with the local gentry and allegedly had affairs with army officers.
 In 1829, she was allowed to travel out of Denmark and moved to Carlsbad, a spa town, then in Bohemia, now in the Czech Republic.
 She made one last move in 1830 to Rome, Italy where she lived in the Palazzo Bernini on Rome’s main street and converted to Roman Catholicism.